-ed from time to time due to the seasonal electricity tariff of

-The implementation of the MFMA required a reform in financial planning within Municipalitys.
+- Cash flow problems are experienced from time to time due to the seasonal electricity tariff of ESKOM. - Non payment of accounts by parastatals such as LIMDEV and Mopani District Municipality; - The implementation of the MFMA required a reform in financial planning within Municipality's.
 The focus has therefore shifted from the Municipal Manager and Chief Financial Officer to all senior managers who are responsible for managing the respective votes or departments of the Municipality, and to whom powers and duties for this purpose have been delegated.
-Top Management must also assist the Accounting Officer in managing and co-ordinating the financial administration of the Municipality.

-roon payment or accounts by parastatals such as LIMDEV and Mopani District Municipality;

-- During the performance management process Greater Tzaneen Municipality identified the following objectives to comply with the requirements of the Constitution: - Apply innovative systems to retain existing customers; - Promote community based problem solving; - Improve service delivery in a sustainable manner; - Enhance economic development through funding and partnerships; - Optimally leverage capital investment and utilization; and - Increase financial viability - The 5 year financial plan therefore focuses on the improvement of service delivery and the addressing of the physical infrastructure backlogs facing Greater Tzaneen Municipality.
+Top Management must also assist the Accounting Officer in managing and co-ordinating the financial administration of the Municipality. - During the performance management process Greater Tzaneen Municipality identified the following objectives to comply with the requirements of the Constitution: - Apply innovative systems to retain existing customers; - Promote community based problem solving; - Improve service delivery in a sustainable manner; - Enhance economic development through funding and partnerships; - Optimally leverage capital investment and utilization; and - Increase financial viability - The 5 year financial plan therefore focuses on the improvement of service delivery and the addressing of the physical infrastructure backlog's facing Greater Tzaneen Municipality.